abinit/abinit/doc/tutorial/eph4isotc.md

 <!--
 Note also that phonon frequencies in metals are also quite sensitive to the $\kk$-mesh and the smearing [[tsmear]].
-In real life one should perform an accurate convergence study...
+In real life one should perform a careful convergence study...
 -->

 !!! note